moscd8/ToDoList/README.md

 # ToDoList
-# The ToDolist App enable to add\remove items in the list.
+# The ToDoList App enable to add\remove items in the list.
 # The code allow adding items dynamiclly.
-# Technolgy: HTM5L,CSS3,JQUERY,
+# Technolgy: HTM5L,CSS3,JQUERY.